-The consultation asserts that a combination of aircraft/airspace technology and efficiency, "sustainable" aviation fuels (SAF), electric or hydrogen (or hybrid) aircraft and offsets will provide a route to net zero for the airport and the wider aviation industry.
-However, it acknowledges that there are presently no proven measures by which Gatwick's emissions could be mitigated and that the trajectory of the aviation industry to net zero emissions is therefore unclear.
+The consultation asserts that a combination of aircraft/airspace technology and efficiency, 'sustainable' aviation fuels (SAF), electric or hydrogen (or hybrid) aircraft and offsets may provide a route to net zero for the airport and the wider aviation industry.
+However, it fails to offer detailed plans and implicitly acknowledges that there are presently no proven measures by which Gatwick's emissions could be significantly mitigated and that the trajectory of the aviation industry to net zero emissions is therefore unclear.
 The industry admits that electric and hydrogen aircraft will not make a significant impact for at least two decades.
-SAF is highly unlikely to be produced in large amounts without other negative environmental impacts; fuels made from "surplus" renewable electricity will also be in very short supply.
-SAF will also be very expensive, raising the cost of plane tickets, reducing demand.
+SAF are highly unlikely to be produced in large amounts without other negative environmental impacts; fuels made from 'surplus' renewable electricity will also be in very short supply.
+SAF is in any event likely to be very expensive, raising the cost of plane tickets and reducing demand.
 Offsets are widely acknowledged to be ineffective and misleading.

-Given the Transport Decarbonisation Plan commits to achieving net zero aviation by 2050, Gatwick must set out the measures that it and the wider industry will take to achieve net zero in relation to all emissions attributable to the airport (including Scope 3 emissions, such as surface access and aircraft emissions).
+Given the Transport Decarbonisation Plan commits to achieving net zero aviation by 2050, Gatwick must set out the measures that it and the wider industry will take to achieve net zero in relation to all emissions attributable to the airport (including Scope 3 emissions, such as emissions from flights and surface access).
 It must set out the projected effect of those measures, their timing and the resulting emissions trajectory.
 It must provide evidence that the measures are achievable and would have the impacts claimed, bearing in mind that less than 2% of emissions attributable to the airport are within its direct control.
 It should propose a firm emissions reduction trajectory together with enforceable monitoring arrangements.
 Any failure to meet an agreed emissions trajectory should constitute a breach of planning consent, if it is granted, and trigger enforcement action including a reduction in permitted traffic.

-Gatwick must also quantify the non- CO_2 and radiative forcing effects (e.g. from contrails) of Gatwick's growth, based on government guidance and best available scientific evidence, which the PEIR fails to do.
-Recent guidance from the Department for Business, Energy & Industrial Strategy (BEIS) requires the indirect effects of aviation's non- CO_2 emissions to be reported and recommends using a multiplier of 1.9 of the CO_2 component.
+Gatwick must also quantify the non- $CO_2$ and radiative forcing effects (e.g. from contrails) of its proposed growth, based on government guidance and best available scientific evidence, which it currently fails to do.
+Recent guidance from the Department for Business, Energy & Industrial Strategy (BEIS) requires the indirect effects of aviation's non- $CO_2$ emissions to be reported and recommends using a multiplier of 1.9 of the $CO_2$ component.

-Gatwick should set out the measures the airport and the wider industry will take to eliminate non- CO_2 and radiative forcing effects, the expected impacts of those measures, their timing and the resulting trajectory of non- CO_2 impacts.
+Gatwick should set out the measures the airport and the wider industry will take to eliminate non- $CO_2$ and radiative forcing effects, the expected impacts of those measures, their timing and the resulting trajectory of non- $CO_2$ impacts.
 It must provide evidence that the measures are achievable and would have the impacts claimed.
 It should propose a firm reduction trajectory together with enforceable monitoring arrangements.
 Any failure to meet an agreed trajectory should constitute a breach of planning consent, if it is granted, and trigger enforcement action including a reduction in permitted traffic